zxuuuustupid/cifar10/README.md

 # cifar10
-use a simple CNN to fit cifar10 datas,but a little overfitting after 100 epoches,this net can reach 96% accuracy on train dataset but only 90% accuracy on test dataset
+use a simple CNN to fit cifar10 dataset,but a little overfitting... after 100 epoches,this net can reach 96% accuracy on trainset but only 90% accuracy on testset